‘Unexplored, The Far North’ | Thailand, Laos and Vietnam Tour

 Day 4 - Across the Mekong - into Laos

 Cross the Mekong into Laos and upcountry through scenic mountains to the remote town of Luang Nam Tha near the Chinese border.
-Stop on the way at villages of the Lanten and Khmu ethnic minorities, as well as the recently discovered, Kao Rao limestone cave system.
-Accommodation at a beautifully situated eco-lodge on the banks of the Tha River.
+Stops on the way at villages of the Lanten and Khmu ethnic minorities, as well as the recently discovered, Kao Rao limestone cave system.

 Overnight: Luang Nam Tha Transport: Minibus, Walk, Meals: B, L, D,

 Day 5 - Luang Nam Tha - Nam Ha National Park

 Visit the Nam Ha National Protected Area.
 Hike through the spectacular scenery and visit hill-tribe villages to discover the traditional way of life of the area’s ethnic Akha people.
 Guides will show you some of the various forest plants used by the villagers as medicine or food, as well as cooking up a traditional-style, Akha ‘jungle lunch’!

 Overnight: Luang Nam Tha Transport: Walk, Meals: B, L,